 Learn more about Clinical Skills today!
 Standardize education and management competency among nurses, therapists and other health professionals to ensure knowledge and skills are current and reflect best practices and the latest clinical guidelines.

-Do not use heat moisture exchangers (HMEs) for patients who have thick, copious, or bloody secretions, expired tidal volumes of less than 70% of the delivered tidal volume, a body temperature less than 32°C (89.6°F), or high spontaneous minute volumes greater than 10 L/min.undefined#ref1">1 Do not use HMEs for infants.
+Do not use a heat moisture exchanger (HME) for a patient who has thick, copious, or bloody secretions, expired tidal volumes of less than 70% of the delivered tidal volume, a body temperature less than 32°C (89.6°F), or high spontaneous minute volumes greater than 10 L/min.undefined#ref2">2 Do not use an HME for an infant.

 *In these skills, a “classic” reference is a widely cited, standard work of established excellence that significantly affects practice and may also represent the foundational research for practice.